spear-sim/spear/docs/getting_started.md

 ## Install the Unreal Engine

 We recommend installing the Unreal Engine version 4.26 via the Epic Games Launcher, rather than building it from source.
-This approach is recommended because you'll need the Epic Games Launcher anyway to access art assets from the Unreal Engine Marketplace.
 You may need to disconnect from your VPN or proxy server when running the Epic Games Launcher.
 When you install the Unreal Engine, make sure you select _Editor symbols for debugging_ from the list of optional components.

 If you're working on Linux, you will need to build the Unreal Engine from source.
 See [this tutorial](https://docs.unrealengine.com/4.26/en-US/SharingAndReleasing/Linux/BeginnerLinuxDeveloper/SettingUpAnUnrealWorkflow/) for details.

 ## Install XCode

-In order to open and run our example Unreal projects (and for general Unreal plugin development), you need to install a specific version of XCode that matches your Unreal Engine version.
+In order to build our Unreal projects on macOS, you need to install a specific version of XCode that matches your Unreal Engine version.
 For Unreal Engine version 4.26, we have verified that XCode 13.0 behaves as expected.
 See [this tutorial](https://github.com/botman99/ue4-xcode-vscode-mac) for details.

-## Install the spear Python module
+## Install the spear Python package

 ```console
 # create environment